JanWilczek/wolf-sound-blog/_posts/synthesis/android-wavetable-synthesizer/2022-09-11-view-model.md

 ### Changing the Play State

-When a user clicks on the “Play” button the playing state changes.
+When a user clicks on the "Play" button the playing state changes.

 Ideally, the label of the button should change as well.

 The following code states this idea.

+_Listing {% increment listingId20220911 %}._

 ```kotlin
 private val _playButtonLabel = MutableLiveData(R.string.play)